 This statute exempts the Department's hearings on income tax matters from the purview of the Office of Administrative Hearings.
-Further, the hearing office of the Department's Appeals Section is physically and organizationally separate from other units within the Department and is not accountable to any enforcement unit; thus, the Department's hearing officers satisfy pertinent statutory qualifications.
+Further, the hearing office of the Department's Appeals Section is physically and organizationally separate from other units within the Department and is not accountable to any enforcement unit and the Department's hearing officers satisfy the pertinent statutory qualifications.

-Appellant has produced no evidence indicating that the assessments at issue are in error.
-Therefore, the Board finds that the Department's assessments are valid, and Appellant is liable for the tax assessed.
+For the foregoing reasons, the Department's assessment is valid; therefore, Appellant is liable for the tax at issue.
 Further, Appellant has not shown that her failure to timely file an income tax return or to timely file a return on notice and demand of the Department was due to reasonable cause and not willful neglect; therefore, the penalties imposed may not be abated.
 A.R.S. § 42-1125(A) and (B).
 Finally, because the interest imposed represents a reasonable interest rate on the tax due and owing and is made part of the tax by statute, it may not be abated.
 Biles v.
 Robey, 43 Ariz.
 276, 286, 30 P.2d 841 (1934).